-As medical mobile technology gets more sophisticated every year, mobile apps mature from offering mere entertainment to providing practical care delivery support.
-Mobile devices become widely accessible to people, turning into popular healthcare tools that can bring benefits to both patients and doctors.
-According to research by Pew Research Center, 96% of Americans own a mobile device of some kind, while 81% own a smartphone.
+As medical mobile technology gets more sophisticated every year, mobile apps mature from a nice-to-have to an essential tool for practical care delivery support.
+Mobile devices become widely accessible to people, and healthcare mobile app development helps turn them into popular health assistants that can bring benefits to both patients and doctors.

 Telemedicine introduced a digital channel to healthcare, allowing providers and patients to keep in touch remotely.
 The global market share of telehealth is expected to dramatically increase from $38.3 billion in 2018 to over $130.5 billion by 2025.

 Perfect for servicing remote and rural areas, telehealth solutions will inevitably spread in urbanized regions, especially with insurance companies and employers hopping on the bandwagon more eagerly than Medicare itself.

 Insurers are interested in cutting the costs of hospitalizations, readmissions, and transfers.
 Telemedicine helps achieve just that by targeting high-risk patient groups with multiple chronic diseases and disabilities.
 Patients get the medical attention they need at the most convenient moment, which helps caregivers handle health status concerns before critical situations arise.

 Providers get to enjoy their benefits in the form of non-penalized reimbursements for helping patients avoid post-discharge complications that lead to readmissions, as well as direct reimbursements for offering telemedicine services to the gradually increasing number of Medicare patients.
 Among them are individuals with at-home dialysis and stroke survivors in non-rural areas.

 We don’t have any effective way of transferring money without physician activities going on.
 What we really want to do is change the mindset from paying for activity to some form of payment that allows us to reward non-consumption of resources.